larcanus/B24DA-SPA/README.md

 ## Features

 - **Multi-language:** Supports Russian and English.
 Switch languages using the button in the top right corner.
-- **Dark theme with purple accent:** Styled to match the extension's look and feel.
 - **Three main sections:**
     - **Main:** Extension overview, user guide, list of "secret" features, and a changelog.
     - **Download:** Download links for the extension and helper utilities for Windows and macOS.